-In 1743, Lord Falmouth contributed £500 towards the erection of a workhouse on St Clement's Street for St Mary's parish.
+In 1743, Lord Falmouth contributed £500 towards the erection of a workhouse on St Clement's Street for the Truro parish of St Mary.
 A parliamentary report of 1777 recorded that Truro's workhouse could house up to 56 inmates.
 The building proved inadequate, however, and in 1779 the city corporation granted St Mary's a 500-year lease on Hospital Meadow (near where Pydar Street now stands), at an annual rent of one pound, on which to build a new workhouse for eighty inmates.
 In April 1781, the parish vestry appointed William Brewer and his son, also named William, 'to superintend and manage the workhouse and to employ the poor placed therein'.

 Kenwyn's parish workhouse stood in Kenwyn Street.
 In 1777, it could house 50 inmates.
 In 1829, its governor received a slary of £50 a year plus a house, coal, and candles.

-St Agnes had a poorhouse up until 1818 but it was the discontinued.
+St Agnes had a poorhouse up until 1818 but it was then discontinued.

 Truro Poor Law Union was formed on 12th May 1837.
 Its operation was overseen by an elected Board of Guardians, 45 in number, representing its 24 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):